← Back to UPPS Overview

 UPPS 201: Environmental Product Disclosures

-Establishes disclosure requirements for environmental characteristics and impacts of products.
+Establishes disclosure requirements for environmental characteristics and impacts of products under the Universal Product Passport Standards (UPPS).

-UPPS 201 defines the environmental disclosures that organizations shall provide to ensure consistent, comparable, and decision-useful product-level information.
+UPPS 201 defines the disclosure requirements for environmental information that organizations shall provide to ensure transparency of product environmental impacts.

 1